nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `edit task m/CS2103 ti/T10 a/Final exam d/2021-11-23`:
-  * Edits the name and deadline of the task with task id 'T10' to 'Final exam' and 'Tue, Nov 23 2021' respectively
+  * Edit the name and deadline of the task with task id 'T10' to 'Final exam' and 'Tue, Nov 23 2021' respectively
 * `edit task m/CS2103 ti/T10 d/2021-11-23`:
-  * Edits only the deadline of the task with task id 'T10' to 'Tue, Nov 23 2021'
+  * Edit only the deadline of the task with task id 'T10' to 'Tue, Nov 23 2021'

 ### Delete a task from a module: `delete task`

-Delete the specified task from the specified module using the TaskID.<br>
+Delete the specified task from the specified module.<br>
-Also deletes the task from all the students in that module.
+Also delete the task from all the students in that module.

 Format: `delete task m/<module name> ti/<task id>`

 Examples:
 * `delete task m/CS2103 ti/T1`:
-  * Deletes the task with task ID T1 from CS2103
+  * Delete the task with task ID T1 from CS2103
 * `delete task m/CS2105 ti/T2`:
-  * Deletes the task with task ID T2 from CS2105
+  * Delete the task with task ID T2 from CS2105

 ### Mark a task as done: `mark done`